 Since Austria is part of the EU, your certificate is valid across all EU countries.
 You can also work in Germany, the Netherlands, France, and beyond.

-FAQs: Vocational Schools in Austria for International Students
+FAQs: Vocational Schools in Austria

 1. Can I apply without a university degree?